If you have any questions about our curriculum, please contact the school directly.

 In addition to decoding, they practice increasing their fluency skills, comprehension skills and expanding their vocabulary.

 Synthetic phonics is a method of teaching reading which first teaches the letter sounds and then builds up to blending these sounds together to achieve full pronunciation of whole words.
 Synthetic phonics teaches the phonemes (sounds) associated with the graphemes (letters).

-Research evidence has shown that the most effective way to teach phonics is by using one main programme (in our case Phonic Bug).
-This can be complimented and enriched by other materials and we use the Jolly Phonics Programme to make our early phonics learning fun, successful and accessible for all learners.
+Research evidence has shown that the most effective way to teach phonics is by using one main programme - we use Collins Big Cat.

-Below is a copy of our latest calculation policy for parents.
-This provides a step by step guide to teaching addition, substraction, multifplication and division.
+Our latest calculation policy provides a step by step guide on how we approach the teaching of addition, subtraction, multiplication and division.